-• Treat employees with respect.
+- Treat employees with respect.
 Being polite, saying "please" and "thank you," helps create good working relationships.
 At the same time, make sure it is clear who is in charge.
 You are the boss and have the final word.
-Be friendly, but keep your boundaries in place, so that it is clear that you are the boss and decision maker.

-- Give your caregiver time off.
+Be friendly, but keep your boundaries in place, so that it is clear that you are the boss and decision maker. - Give your caregiver time off.
 Work out other resources so that you can your caregiver time off.
-Everyone needs a vacation to get refreshed. - Quality control.
+Everyone needs a vacation to get refreshed.

+- Quality control.
 From time to time, check to make sure the job you expect to have done is being done, and done the way you want.
 Even the best caregiver can slip into poor habits over time. - Be ready for the unexpected.
 What if a caregiver walks out, or doesn't show up?
 Or what happens if you want to fire your employee?
-It is important to plan ahead for these types of situations.
-You may ask a friend or family member to be available to come in on an emergency-only basis, or you might have an agency you could call.
+It is important to plan ahead for these types of issues.
+You may ask a friend or family member if they are willing to come help you on an emergency-only basis.
+Or, you might have an agency you could call.
 Start figuring out now how to find a replacement in emergencies.

-See "Care After Discharge," pages 49 to 68, for more information and thoughts about working with caregivers.
+See "Care After Discharge," starting on page 49, for more information and thoughts about working with caregivers.

+Notes

+0

-Notes Questions?
+Questions?

 Your questions are important.
-Talk to your doctor, nurse, or other health care provider if you have questions or concerns.
-While you are a patient on Inpatient Rehab, call: 206-598-4800 After discharge, call your primary care provider or UWMC's Rehabilitation Clinic: 206-598-4295
+Talk with your doctor, nurse,

+or other healthcare provider if

+you have questions or concerns.

+While you are a patient on

+Inpatient Rehab, call: 206.598.4800

+After discharge, call your

+primary care provider or

+UWMC's Rehabilitation Clinic: 206.598.4295